carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 Q. What about Windows then?
 The Fuzzer contains code that does not build on Windows.
 ------------------------------------------------------------------------------------

-The sanitizer coverage support does not work on Windows either as of 01/2015.
-Once it's there, we'll need to re-implement OS-specific parts (I/O, signals).
+Volunteers are welcome.

 Q. When this Fuzzer is not a good solution for a problem?
 ---------------------------------------------------------

-* If the test inputs are validated by the target library and the validator asserts/crashes on invalid inputs, the in-process fuzzer is not applicable (we could use fork() w/o exec, but it comes with extra overhead).
+* If the test inputs are validated by the target library and the validator asserts/crashes on invalid inputs, in-process fuzzing is not applicable.
 * Bugs in the target library may accumulate w/o being detected.
 E.g. a memory corruption that goes undetected at first and then leads to a crash while testing another input.
 This is why it is highly recommended to run this